Saturday-Monday, March 1-3, 2014: US / Manila, Philippines

 Wednesday, March 5: Donsol

-In the afternoon, embark on a boat tour of the Ugod River to visit fishing communities and explore mangroves that line the river.
+In the afternoon, we'll embark on a boat-tour of the Ugod River where we'll visit local fishing communities as well as lush mangrove forests that line the river.
 Elysia Beach Resort (B,L,D)

 Thursday, March 6: Donsol / Legaspi